CronCats/docs/content/docs/agent-docker.md

 ## 5. Running in Production

-Run the croncat agent and set the agent account id:
+Run the CronCat agent and set the agent account id:

 ```bash
 croncat go agent-007.testnet